TmzFranck/Snake/README.md

 - **Snake Movement**: Control the snake using arrow keys (`Up`, `Down`, `Left`, `Right`).
 - **Food Collision**: Collect food to grow the snake and increase your score.
 - **Dynamic Graphics**: Unique graphics for the snake's head, body, and tail for a polished appearance.
+- **Difficulty Levels**: Choose between Easy, Medium, and Hard modes.
+- **Score Tracking**: Save your high scores with player names in a database.
 - **Game Over Conditions**:
   - Collision with the snake's own body.
   - Moving outside the game boundaries.
 - **Pause/Resume**: Pause and resume the game with the `Spacebar`.
+- **Mouse Support**: Select difficulty levels using mouse clicks.

 ## Requirements